 - If you are suing about damage to your house that occurred in Rock Valley, IA.

 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Rock Valley, IA County then you would be able to sue your landlord in Rock Valley, IA Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Rock Valley, IA Small Claims Court?

 You can always sue an individual Rock Valley, IA Small Claims Court if they live in Rock Valley, IA County.
 You can always sue a company in Rock Valley, IA Small Claims Court if their business is located in Rock Valley, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Rock Valley, IA Small Claims Court can hear Civil Court Cases, such as: